How Long Do Bees Take to Make Honey?

 For a beekeeper, the season of honey flow and harvesting is one of the most exciting times.
 You get to see the fruits of your labor and the complex beauty of bees all at the same time.

-The most important things to remember are the seasonality of your region, the availability of flowering plants in the foraging range, the management of a hive’s health and maintenance of space for honey.
+The most important things to remember are the seasonality of your region, the availability of flowering plants in the foraging range, the management of a hive’s health and the maintenance of space for honey.
 Paying attention to these factors keeps you alert and able to enjoy the honey as it flows.